wjohnson85/will-blog-2/_posts/2020-07-15-add-devise-to-rails.md

 rails generate devise User
 ```

 This command creates a migration file, a User model file, test files, and adds devsie_for :user to routes.rb.
 Which includes all of the routes to use for Devise actions.
-To see all the new Devise routes in the terminal run "rails routes | grep users"
+To see all the new Devise routes in the terminal run `rails routes | grep users`

 Let's take a look at the User model this command created.
 Inisde of app/models/user.rb you'll see a model with a devise method with and a lot of defaults.